nanthakumar-m/to-do/README.md

 The purpose of this project is to practice dynamic element creation, event-driven programming, and real-time updates using JavaScript

+🔗👉 click here to see the live demo--> https://nanthakumar-m.github.io/to-do/

 ## ⚙️ Technologies Used